Change Management Policy (A.12.1.2)

 - Changes made to any documents affecting Information Security.

-- Changes made to the Breezy organization which affect Information Security.
+- Changes made to the Breezy organization that affect Information Security.

 The following roles are defined: